aalarina/data-science-projects/Satellite-Image-Matching/README.md

 - use cloud masks to exclude unreliable regions before keypoint detection
 - implement adaptive tile sizes depending on available GPU memory
 - benchmark alternative feature matching models (e.g., LightGlue, SuperGlue and EfficientLoFTR) to identify the most effective solution for Sentinel-2 seasonal image matching

----

-## Conclusion

-A complete image matching pipeline for Sentinel-2 satellite imagery was successfully implemented using the pretrained LoFTR Outdoor model.
-The project includes dataset preparation, tile-based matching, confidence-based filtering and visualization of the detected correspondences.

-The obtained results demonstrate that reliable image matching is possible even under significant seasonal appearance changes, while also highlighting the influence of snow cover and low-texture regions on the number of detected correspondences.

-The proposed implementation provides a solid baseline for future research and can be further extended with more advanced post-processing techniques or alternative deep feature matching models.